abdelrahman-elkady/se-tutorial/lab-3.md

 Now add the `Hello, World` program to the repository.

 ```
-draz at apples-MacBook-Pro.local  ~/se-project/gitnode on master
 $ git add hello.js
-draz at apples-MacBook-Pro.local  ~/se-project/gitnode on master
 $ git commit -m "First Commit"
 ```